 - Relationships Australia: 1300 364 277

 If you are engaging in abusive and violent behaviour in your relationship you can contact Men’s Referral Service: 1300 766 491.
 The Men’s Referral Service is the peak body working with men to end family violence.
 Men’s Referral Service offers family violence telephone counselling, information and referral service and the central point of contact for men taking responsibility for their violent behaviour.
 They also provide support and referrals for women and men seeking information on behalf of their male partners, friends or family members, and workers in a range of agencies seeking assistance for their clients who are men.

-Please note: Speak Up is not an emergency or critical response service, and reports, emails and voicemails are not reviewed outside of operating hours.
+Please note: Safer Community is not an emergency or critical response service, and reports, emails and voicemails are not reviewed outside of operating hours.